Voice over IP (VoIP)

 VoIP is viewed as the right choice for provide voice, video, and data communication to people in what is being termed as the Next Generation Network of the future.
 In fact, virtually all of the circuit-switched equipment vendors and service providers around the world have made plans or are in the processing of planning a migration to VoIP.

-Resources: IPMC Information Site, Understanding VoIP, The Daily Payload
+Resources: VoIP Information Site, Understanding VoIP, Daily Payload

-See Also: IP Telephony (IPTel), Advanced Multimedia System (AMS), H.323, Session Initiation Protocol (SIP), H.248 (or Megaco), Media Gateway Control Protocol (MGCP)
+See Also: Internet Protocol Multimedia Communications (IPMC), H.323, Session Initiation Protocol (SIP), H.248 (or Megaco), Media Gateway Control Protocol (MGCP)